SemanticMediaWiki/SemanticCite/README.md

 way of organizing citation resources with the help of semantic annotations.

-It can be used to centralize the management of citation resources and foster the reuse of references stored within a wiki with support for:
+It can be used to centralize the management of citation resources and foster the reuse of references stored within a wiki.
+Supported features include:

-- Self-added and a customizable reference list
+- Self-added and customizable reference list
-- Individual property and text formatting rules
+- Individual property annotation and text formatting rules
 - In-text reference tooltip
 - Bibtex record import support
-- Metadata retrieval from selected providers
+- Metadata retrieval from selected providers (PubMed, CrossRef etc.)

 Several short [videos](https://www.youtube.com/playlist?list=PLIJ9eX-UsA5eI_YFdn6HeO2Dcta4CrPzX) demonstrate "How Semantic Cite can be used or is expected to work".